DesignInTheBlack/Elevate/README.md

 **※ Please Excuse Our Progress:**

-In it's current iteration (v0.1-alpha), Elevate CSS is a work in progress and subject to change.
+In it's current iteration (v0.1-alpha), Elevate CSS is a proof of concept and subject to change.
 I welcome your feedback and suggestions for future enhancements as I take this project from a technical proof-of-concept to a full-fledged utility framework.

 <br>
 <br>